Enovale/ReadyCompany/README.md

 - When the lever hasn't been pulled yet, clients can pull the lever but it will not work.
 - When landing, sometimes the lever will keep the host Warning for all players.
 - When starting the ship clients see "0 / 3 Ready" longer than the host does
-- Not much testing has been done

 ## Planned (Maybe) Features

 - Standby option: "i'm AFK but you can start without me"
+- Countdown for lever auto pull
 - Auto ready under certain user-specified conditions

 # Credits